deco-sites/fashion/README.md

 2. Open `/components/GlobalTags.tsx` component and replace `@font-face` tags accordingly, i.e. change font-family, font-style and font-weight.
 Now, change the src attribute with the right font path.
-3. Open twind.config.ts and change the `fontFamily` attribute accordingly.
+3. Open tailwind.config.ts and change the `fontFamily` attribute accordingly.

 > WARNING: Do not forget to use the `asset()` function.
 Not adding it will
 > increase the traffic on your site and lead to higher costs